Universal Studios Japan Tickets Explained The Complete 2026 Guide

 Universal Studios Japan Tickets Explained: The Complete 2026 Guide

 Planning a family trip to Universal Studios Japan (USJ) in Osaka?
 The first thing you’re going to need is Universal Studios Japan tickets!
 This guide breaks down every ticket option, Express Pass choice, Super Nintendo World access rules, and insider tip you need to make the most of your day.
+Updated 08/03/2026 to reflect the most recent 2026 prices.

 We love Japan and we love Universal Studios Japan.
 But our first visit to this epic Asian theme park definitely wasn’t easy.
 From finding the right tickets, deciding whether or not to spend the hefty extra charge for Express Passes, and working out whether it was the right park for both of our young boys, I’ve spent hours researching USJ.